diegomunizdev/diegomunizdev/README.md

 ### Hello, I'm Diego Muniz 👋

-I am a student of Computer Science at the State University of Paraíba and frontend developer at the Center for Strategic Technologies in Health - NUTES.
+I am a student of Computer Science at the State University of Paraíba and frontend developer at the Iteris an Software Company.

 <h2 align="center" id="#tecnology">Tecnology</h2>
 <div align="center">